 Learning from that experience, Leif started searching for a new alternative and found Tresorit with its end-to-end encrypted cloud storage.
 Tresorit's still unclaimed, $50,000 hacker bounty convinced the Jiyan team that their data would be safe.
 But after the fiasco with Wuala and the internal file server, Leif had a hard time believing that a secure cloud service can also be easy to use.
 As his last hope was Tresorit, he signed up for a free trial with some trepidation.

-A swift and secure workspace, anywhere
+A swift and secure cloud, anywhere

 To Leif's immense relief, there was no employee resistance when the Foundation moved to Tresorit.
 "The team is really liking Tresorit.
 It fits the way we work, and that's the most important if you want everyone to adopt a new solution".
 He says Tresorit's sometimes even better than Dropbox.
 "You can sync data to a device, but also keep everything securely in the cloud, syncing files only when you need them."